astronomer/docs/archived_software_docs/version-0.28/kubepodoperator-local.md

 ### Windows and Mac

 Navigate to the `$HOME/.kube` that was created when you enabled Kubernetes in Docker and copy the `config` into `/include/.kube/` folder of in your Astro project.
 This file contains all the information the KubePodOperator uses to connect to your cluster.
 Under cluster, you should see `server: https://localhost:6445`.
-Change this to `server: https://kubernetes.docker.internal:6443` (If this does not work, try `server: https://host.docker.internal:6445`) to tell the docker container running Airflow knows to look at your machine’s localhost to run Kubernetes Pods.
+Change this to `server: https://kubernetes.docker.internal:6443` (If this does not work, try `server: https://host.docker.internal:6445`) to tell the docker container running Apache Airflow® knows to look at your machine’s localhost to run Kubernetes Pods.

 ### Linux